ajschumacher/ajschumacher.github.io/20150614-setting_up_the_nvidia_jetson_tk1/index.md

 ssh ubuntu@192.168.1.5
 ```

 The GPU on the Jetson is a Tegra.
-The Jetson I received came with the [original version](https://developer.nvidia.com/linux-tegra-rel-19) of the "[Linux for Tegra](https://developer.nvidia.com/linux-tegra)" Ubuntu-based operating system.
+The Jetson I received came with an [early version](https://developer.nvidia.com/linux-tegra-rel-19) of the "[Linux for Tegra](https://developer.nvidia.com/linux-tegra)" Ubuntu-based operating system.
 I'm not sure how much difference it makes, but I thought I'd better update to the most recent version (currently [21.3](https://developer.nvidia.com/linux-tegra-r213)).

 I flashed with the [Jetson TK1 Development Pack](https://developer.nvidia.com/jetson-tk1-development-pack).
 Two things about the Development Pack: